Female Orgasm System | Clitoris | Bulb and Root

 Hopefully, by at least laying out the entire system for viewing on one page (as is done with every other body system), both women and those who care for women will facilitate more effective treatments and better sexual health.

 Register for free on the following form in ten seconds.
-Please, fill in all fields to help us know we are dealing with real people and not spam bots.
+Please complete all fields to ensure we are dealing with real people and not spam bots.

 Charles Runels, MD